-Today, Calgary has become a more cosmopolitan city which does its best to expand its attractiveness to visitors and it should definitely be included on the map of your future tourist destinations.
+Today, Calgary has become a more cosmopolitan city that does its best to expand its attractiveness to visitors and it should be included on the map of your future tourist destinations.

 - Currency - The Canadian dollar is the official currency, but it is often called the "loonie".
-Many banks work on Saturday and ATMs are available 24/7.
-Considering the fact that you need less than $100 for daily costs, Canada is not too expensive country.
-There are many cheap attraction, shops and restaurants, so bargaining is not typical when shopping.
+Many banks work on Saturdays and ATMs are available 24/7.
+Because you need less than $100 for daily costs, Canada is not a too expensive country.
+There are many cheap attractions, shops, and restaurants, so bargaining is not typical when shopping.

-- Airports - The Calgary International Airport has the flights from all over the world and it is the easiest way to get to Calgary.
+- Airports - Calgary International Airport has flights from all over the world and it is the easiest way to get to Calgary.
 It is about 20 minutes from the city center.

-- Travel Insurance - If you are visiting Calgary, you should buy insurance to cover medical emergencies during your trip, as well as other unpredictable situations like baggage lost or theft.
+- Travel Insurance - If you are visiting Calgary, you should buy insurance to cover medical emergencies during your trip, as well as other unpredictable situations like baggage loss or theft.